-- servicing of equipment. - 15.
-Return air plenums for fan coil units and air handling units located in mechanical rooms must be fully enclosed on all sides (including bottom) and sealed.
-CN23-16: Return air plenums, using the floor and/or an exterior wall as sides of the enclosure are prohibited. - 16.
+14. Return air plenums for fan coil units and air handling units

+- located in mechanical rooms must be fully enclosed on all sides (including bottom) and sealed.
+CN23-16: Return air plenums, using the floor and/or an exterior wall as sides of the enclosure are prohibited. - 15.
 Fan coil and direct expansion units: MERV-8 pleated filters.
 Provide as a filter backed grill instead of at unit above ceiling for ease of maintenance when possible.